Publishing articles in the Open Access model

 Click here for the participating Gold journal title list.
 This discount will be applied automatically in the SAGE Open Access Portal.

 As of 2021, open access publishing via Karger’s journals is available to TAU scholars on an unlimited basis, at no additional charge.

 Journals of interest to scholars in the field of psychology:

 In order to apply the open access option, the submitting author has to confirm his/her academic institution’s eligibility to open access publishing, at the relevant form, and then select TAU as his/her institute of affiliation.

 Open access publishing via Karger is briefly introduced and discussed here.

-Authors affiliated with Tel Aviv University can publish research and review articles in open access hybrid journals at no additional charge.
+As of 2022, authors affiliated with Tel Aviv University can publish research and review articles in open access hybrid journals at no additional charge.

 For more information on publishing an article with Wiley click here.

 As of 2022, a discount of 10% from the APC.

 - A step-by-step guide for open access publishing (Choose the journal name in the search line to get specific instructions)